lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 been assumed that the attacker has access to signatures for no more than 2^{64} chosen messages.

+ML-DSA depends on high quality random numbers that are suitable for use in cryptography.
+The use of inadequate pseudo-random number generators (PRNGs) to generate such values can significantly undermine various security properties.
+For instance, using an inadequate PRNG for key generation, might allow an attacker to efficiently recover the private key by trying a small set of possibilities, rather than brute force search the whole keyspace.
+The generation of random numbers of a sufficient level of quality for use in cryptography is difficult, and {{?RFC4086}} offers important guidance in this area.

 In the design of ML-DSA, care has been taken to make side-channel resilience easier to achieve.
 For instance, ML-DSA does not depend on Gaussian sampling.
 Implementations must still take great care